WarsWorld/WarsWorld/CONTRIBUTING.md

 ### Where do I go from here?

+You can either look up what needs to be done in our [issues](https://github.com/WarsWorld/WarsWorld/issues) or check out our [project boards](https://github.com/WarsWorld/WarsWorld/projects) and pick up something you'd like to work on!

-If you've noticed a bug or have a feature request, [make an issue for it](https://github.com/WarsWorld/WarsWorld/issues/new)!
+If you've noticed a bug or have a new feature request, [make an issue for it](https://github.com/WarsWorld/WarsWorld/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

-Its always good to communicate with the team so we can plan together
+Also if you aren't a developer, you can still contribute as an artist or even as a CodeTriage!
+Wars World has a space for everyone that wants to put their part in the AW community.

 ### Fork & create a branch